-Sissel can't read or recall what objects do or what certain terms mean while dead, yet every other dead character can.
+- Sissel can't read or recall what objects do or what certain terms mean while dead, yet every other dead character - except Missile, who legitimately wouldn't know due to being a dog - can.
 He figures his memory is fuzzy due to dying.
 This is not the case: he really can't read and honestly doesn't know what certain objects do, nor what certain terms/concepts mean, because like Missile, he is not human.

-Cabanela mentions at one point that his coat is white, to show that there are no stains on it.
-Sissel quips that a black coat would be more practical.
+- Cabanela mentions at one point that his coat is white, to show that there are no stains on it (as a symbol of his spotless record to show his determination to become the head of the division).
+Sissel quips that he'd prefer a black coat, which would be more practical by hiding any stains.
 At the end, Sissel does have a black coat.

-In the Special Prison, one of the prisoners is rocking out on his guitar, making a terrible noise.
-Sissel has absolutely no idea what he's doing, and guesses that he's making noise to get attention because he's hungry.
+- In the Special Prison, one of the prisoners is rocking out on his guitar, making a terrible noise.
+Sissel has absolutely no idea what he's doing, and guesses that he's making noise to communicate certain feelings, such as "I'm hungry" or "I'm thirsty".
 Now, what kind of creature assumes making noise = being fed?

 Sissel: What do you suppose that shock was a minute ago?